nexus-point/nexus-point/README.md

   <summary>:zap: About</summary>

   - :palm_tree: I'm a fullstack developer with experince in node.js / javascript / typescript / react.
+  - 🎓 I'm degree qualified with a Bachelor's degree in Information Technology.
   - :1st_place_medal: I have certifications such as AWS Practitioner and Developer Associate.
   - :goal_net: 2023 goals include learning Rust, GoLang, Web3.
   - :building_construction: currently working on multiple SaaS solutions.
+  - 💻 I consider myself to be a lifelong learner, I continuously learning new technologies and best practices in my areas of expertise.

 </details>